Haredi Judaism: Pedophilia and sexual abuse cases

-Cases of pedophilia, sexual violence, assaults, and abuses against women and children occur in roughly the same rates in Haredi communities as in the general population; however, they are rarely discussed or reported to the authorities, and frequently downplayed by members of the communities.
+Cases of pedophilia, sexual violence, assaults, and abuses against women and children occur in roughly the same rates in Haredi communities as in the general population.
+However, such crimes are rarely discussed or reported to the authorities, and are also frequently downplayed by members of the communities.

 Divorce coercion

 To receive a religious divorce, a Jewish woman needs her husband's consent in the form of a get (Jewish divorce document).
 Without this consent, any future offspring of the wife would be considered mamzerim (bastards/impure).
 If the circumstances truly warrant a divorce, and the husband is unwilling, a dayan (rabbinic judge) has the prerogative of instituting community shunning measures to "coerce him until he agrees", with physical force reserved only for the rarest of cases.

-The New York divorce coercion gang was a Haredi Jewish group that kidnapped, and in some cases tortured, Jewish men in the New York metropolitan area to force them to grant their wives gittin (religious divorces).
+The New York divorce coercion gang was a Haredi Jewish group in United States that kidnapped, and in some cases tortured, Jewish men in the New York metropolitan area to force them to grant their wives gittin (religious divorces).
 The Federal Bureau of Investigation (FBI) broke up the group after conducting a sting operation against the gang in October 2013.
 The sting resulted in the prosecution of four men, three of whom were convicted in late 2015.